jeremymv2/k8s_manifests/kubevirt/README.md

 kubectl virt console VM
 ```

-Explore the other objects in the `rendered` directory and try applying them.
+Explore the other objects in the `rendered/` directory and try applying them.

 ## Join a VM to a PMK cluster